 - Bake until the edges of the cookies start to turn golden brown (12 to 14 minutes).
 Let cool on the baking sheets for 5 minutes, then transfer to a wire rack to cool completely.
 Repeat with the remaining dough.

-*Recipe from Marbeled, Swriled, And Layered with permission from author Irvin Lin.
+- Recipe from Marbled, Swirled and Layered with permission from author Irvin Lin.

 Step-by-step photos for cinnamon cookies: